syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 * Update/UpdateAsync
 * BatchUpdate/BatchUpdateAsync

-Let’s see how to perform CRUD operation using Microsoft SQL Server data with Syncfusion Blazor DataGrid component.
+Let’s see how to perform CRUD operation using Microsoft SQL Server data with Syncfusion Blazor SfGrid component.

 **Insert Operation:**